ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Retrieves a list of devices on the in the ExtraHop environment based on the parameters provided.
 * A filter in JSON is used to target the information retrieved.

-An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) search devices`.
+An example playbook that uses this SOAR function is `ExtraHop Reveal(x): Search Devices`.

 * A note is added to the SOAR incident with the status of the action.
 * The data table `Extrahop Devices` is updated.

-The workflow is initiated by the manual incident rule `Example: Extrahop Reveal(x) search devices`.
+The playbook is initiated by the manual incident menu item `ExtraHop Reveal(x): Search Devices`.

-The following screenshot shows an example of the action inputs for the workflow:
+The following screenshot shows an example of the action inputs for the playbook:

    ![screenshot: fn-extrahop-revealx-search-devices-action](./doc/screenshots/fn-extrahop-revealx-search-devices-action.png)